songshenzong/log/readme.md

 The profiler is enabled by default, if you have app.debug=true.
 You can override that in the config (`debugbar.enabled`).

-You can also set in your config if you want to include/exclude the vendor files also (FontAwesome, Highlight.js and jQuery).
-If you already use them in your site, set it to false.
-You can also only display the js or css vendors, by setting it to 'js' or 'css'.
-(Highlight.js requires both css + js, so set to `true` for syntax highlighting)

 Copy the package config to your local config with the publish command: